 What should you buy with your V-Bucks?

-To keep Fortnite free-to-play, Epic Games have implemented Battle Pass seasons.
+To keep Fortnite free-to-play, Epic Games implemented Battle Pass seasons.
 Each season sees players completing objectives to rank up through tiers and unlock in-game rewards along the way.
 Players are given a free Battle Pass with its own dedicated objectives and rewards, but the premium Battle Pass, available for 950 V-Bucks, lets you unlock up to 100 in-game rewards throughout the season.
-By comparison, the free Battle Pass for Season 5 (the current season) is just 16, and they've been spaced out over 62 tiers.

-Right off the hop, if you're able to make it through 90% of the season tiers you'll be able to win back enough V-Bucks to cover the cost of the next season's Battle Pass — pretty good motivation alone.
+Right from the start, if you're able to make it through 90% of the season tiers you'll be able to win back enough V-Bucks to cover the cost of the next season's Battle Pass — pretty good motivation alone.
 You'll also get the hottest skins and features of the season in the form of outfits, harvesting tools, gliders, emote dance moves, and other goodies.

 On top of the stuff you can unlock throughout the Battle Pass season, you're also able to directly buy cosmetic upgrades from the in-game shop.
 The catch is that only a limited number of items are available at one time, and the items available rotate out every day.
 I found a great resource for tracking all the Fortnite cosmetics that lets you scope out what's currently available, wh